Is Anxiety Normal?

 About the Author

-Jess Chrystal is a Registered Psychologist with extensive experience in the areas of autism, learning difficulties, challenging behaviours, and attention and concentration difficulties.
-Jess is currently completing her Educational and Developmental Registrar program through AHPRA and currently works part-time as the Junior School Psychologist at Trinity College, East Perth and at Chrystal Psychology, Floreat.
+Jess Chrystal is an Educational and Developmental Psychologist with extensive experience in the areas of autism, learning difficulties, challenging behaviours, and attention and concentration difficulties.
+Jess currently works part-time as the Junior School Psychologist at Trinity College, East Perth and at Chrystal Psychology, Osborne Park.

-Jess uses an evidence-based approach to assessment and therapy and is committed to helping children discover their hidden talents, developing greater confidence, draw upon their inner strength and discover their full potential.
+Jess uses an evidence-based approach to assessment and therapy and is committed to helping children with anxiety discover their hidden talents, developing greater confidence, draw upon their inner strength and discover their full potential.

 View the dates of upcoming programs here.